DanKos22/digital-rain-cpp/index.md

 ## Reflection

 Working on this Digital Rain project allowed me to deepen my understanding of how to structure C++ code properly and how to divide the code between files for better organization and maintainability.
 I learned how to implement constructors effectively and gained a deeper appreciation for the importance of header guards in preventing multiple inclusions of the same header file.
 Overall, this project provided a great opportunity to enhance my knowledge of object-oriented programming in C++.

 Throughout this project, I became more comfortable working with vectors in C++.
 I learned how to use them to store and manage dynamic data, such as tracking the positions, speeds, and states of falling characters.
-Before this project, I didn't quite understand their advantages, but this project help me to realize that they are similar to arrays while offering greater flexibility and ease of management.
+Before this project, I didn't quite understand their advantages, but I realized that they function similarly to arrays while offering greater flexibility and ease of management.

-I was particularly excited to build this Digital Rain project because I was always fascinated by the iconic look of the falling code in the Matrix movies.
+I was particularly excited to build this Digital Rain project because I have always been fascinated by the iconic look of the falling code in the Matrix movies.
 As a fan of the first movie, recreating the digital rain effect in C++ made the project especially engaging.
 Seeing the characters cascade down the screen was a rewarding experience.

-Font can be *Italic* or **Bold**.

-Code can be highlighted with 'backticks'.

 Hyperlinks look like this: [GitHub Help](https://help.github.com/).